Laura Martinozzi: Later life

-At the end of 1674, Laura left Modena, but in the summer of 1675 she returned.
-In January 1676 she moved to Rome.
+At the end of 1674, Laura left Modena, but in the summer of 1675, she returned.
+In January 1676, she moved to Rome.
 The Marquess of Montecchio perused the letters of the Dowager Duchess to her son.
-Cesare Ignazio d'Este persuaded Francesco II not to answer the letters of Laura, who asked him to return the property bequeathed to her by her uncle, Cardinal Mazarin.
-Through the efforts of his cousin, the conflict between the duke and his mother became irresistible.
+Cesare Ignazio d'Este persuaded Francesco II not to answer Laura's letters, who asked him to return the property bequeathed to her by her uncle, Cardinal Mazarin.
+Through the efforts of his cousin, the conflict between the duke and his mother became unavoidable.
 Laura stayed in Rome until 1679.
-In the same year, after visiting her Lordship of Gualtieri, she moved to London at the side of her daughter Maria Beatrice, from where she arrived in Brussels.
+In the same year, after visiting her Lordship of Gualtieri, she moved to London to the side of her daughter Maria Beatrice, from where she arrived in Brussels.
 In this city, Laura lived until 1684, having briefly visited Modena in 1680 and London in 1682 and 1684.
-In 1684 she again arrived in Rome.
-In 1686 her opponent, Cesare Ignazio d'Este, was removed from the court in Modena.
+In 1684, she again arrived in Rome.
+In 1686, her opponent, Cesare Ignazio d'Este, was removed from the court in Modena.
 From November 1686 to February 1687, Francesco II visited his mother twice in Rome, whose health had deteriorated.
 The headaches that had tormented Laura for several previous years worsened.
 The body of the Dowager Duchess was exhausted by fever.
 She died in Rome on 9 July 1687.

 According to her will, Laura was buried in the convent of the Visitation Sisters in Modena next to the ducal palace.
 The monastery was abolished in 1881, and military barracks were located in its building.
 In 1925, Laura's remains were transferred from the former convent to the Este Chapel in San Vincenzo, Modena.
 The Dowager Duchess bequeathed large sums of money to the poor and temples.
 Almost all of her property in Italy was received by Francesco II.
-Maria Beatrice got the capital of Laura in France.
+Maria Beatrice got Laura's capital in France.